 If left on the tree to ripen, some papaya loving creature will get them first.
 Because everything down here likes ripe papaya.

-This year, our crop was so heavy that I had to prop them up with bamboo to prevent them from falling over in the wind.
+This year, our crop was so heavy the limbs required bamboo supports to prevent them from falling over in the wind.